AntaresMugisho/PyBladeDocs/docs/liveblade/components.md

 ]
 ```

 Now, when you visit the `tasks/` path in your browser, the `TodoList` component will be rendered as a full-page component and all templates inside may be updated without the need of full page relaod.
-This may be interesting if you're building an SPA.
+This may be interesting if you're building an SPA (Single Page Application).

 ### Accessing route parameters